AkashMasterBranch/StartingOffWithGit-Github/README.md

 Command Line Basics
 ---
 - You can use "cd" with just the name of the file to move into this directory or use "cd .." to move to previous directory.
+- Use "dir" to see the files in the directory if you need to.
+Alternatively, use ls -la to see the file names of all files along with their permissions and including hidden files starting with a period.
 ---
 Other Useful Commands
 ---